izumin5210/eslint-plugin-reselect/README.md

   * Called function  begins with `get`
   * Function called with 2 parameters
   * First parameter must be `state`
+* reselect/prefer-create-selector: Instead of use selector in selector, prefer use of createSelector function.

-All rules are triggered in a file when :
+All rules except `reselect/call` are triggered when :
  * `reselect` is imported
- * function name begins by `get`
+ * function name begins with `get`
  * function at root level (exported or not)
+ * functions in createSelector calls (not the latest)

 If you don't use [Reselect](https://github.com/reactjs/reselect) in your selector file, you can just import [Reselect](https://github.com/reactjs/reselect) like this to enable rules